tyreelab/academic-kickstart/content/genealogy_research/profiles/matildasheppard1844.md

 In 1876, Matilda, her husband John, and their son William emigrated to New Zealand, they took the Ship Columbus from London to Otago on the 27th of May.[^4]
 {{< figure library="true" src="MatildaSheppard1876ShipRecord.jpg" title="1876 Ship Columbus Passenger Record" lightbox="true" >}}

-The English Shipping news reported two other passengers with the surname Bardsley - a Jane Bardsley and a John Bardsley jnr.[^5] It's not clear if these two are related to Matilda and John, or what the nature of their relationship is, it will be worth looking into, though.
+The English Shipping news reported two other passengers with the surname Bardsley - a Jane Bardsley and a John Bardsley Jnr.[^5] It's not clear if these two are related to Matilda and John, or what the nature of their relationship is, it will be worth looking into, though.
 {{< figure library="true" src="MatildaSheppard1876ShippingNews.jpg" title="English Shipping News - Tuapeka Times, 2nd August, 1876" lightbox="true" >}}

 ## Children
 Matilda and John had one son in England before moving to New Zealand:
-* William Julian Bardsley was born in Stockport Cheshire, England, in the Oct-Dec quater of 1865.[^6] William emigrated to New Zealand with his parents in 1876 at the age of 10.
+* William Julian Bardsley was born in Stockport Cheshire, England, in the Oct-Dec quarter of 1865.[^6] William emigrated to New Zealand with his parents in 1876 at the age of 10.
 In 1897, William married Lucy Jane Jefcoate,[^7] and together they had three children: a son named Ernest Milton Bardsley, born on the 11th of February, 1898;[^8] a daughter named Winifred Jefcoate Bardsley, born on the 13th of February, 1899;[^9] and a daughter named [Katrena Rosalind Bardsley]({{< ref "/genealogy_research/profiles/katrenabardsley1905.md" >}}), born on the 19th of November, 1905.[^10] William passed away on the 25th of May in 1946.[^11]

 After settling in New Zealand, Matilda and John went on to have more children - I'm sure about two of them but still need to confirm one:
-* Potential child - John James Bardsley was born in 1878,[^12] but I will look into that a bit more before adding in any deets.
+* John James Bardsley was born in 1878.[^12] John married Mary Jane Angus around 1920.[^19] John died at age 46 in 1924.[^20]
+[^19]: The marriage record for Matilda's son John can be ordered from BDM Historical Records - marriage registration # 1920/12228.
+[^20]: The death record for Matilda's son John can be ordered from BDM Historical Records - death registration # 1924/10261.
 * Maude Bardsley was born in 1883.[^13] In 1925, Maude married George Henderson,[^14] unfortunately, Maude's husband George died very young and the two had no children.
-* Dan Bardsley was born on the 1st of January, 1889.[^16] Tragilcally, on the 29th of April, 1915, Matlida and John's son Dan, who was returning home from the Dardanelles, having been invalided home, died at sea during the voyage home at the age of 26.[^15]
+* Dan Bardsley was born on the 1st of January, 1889.[^16] Tragically, on the 29th of April, 1915, Matilda and John's son Dan, who was returning home from the Dardanelles, having been invalided home, died at sea during the voyage home at the age of 26.[^15]

 ## Death